mrrSwift/Sylvanas-Bot/index.md

 ```

-4. Enter the config.json file and change the following
+ 4-Enter the config.json file and change the following
 ```css
    "botstat":{
         "tokenbot":" ",